BtechWala2/jsProject_2/README.md

 # jsProject_2
 This is a text editer in page.

-# created by
+# developed by
-sunil kumar
+sunil kumar bais